 - 6. What does it mean to seal an arrest record?

-1. What is a petition for factual innocence in California?
+1. What is factual innocence?

-A successful petition for a finding of factual innocence shows that there was no reasonable cause to believe a person committed an offense for which he was arrested.
+You file a petition for factual innocence (PFFI) in order to destroy arrest records because your arrest should not have occurred in the first place.
+A successful PFFI shows that there was no reasonable cause to believe you committed an offense for which you were arrested.

 California Penal Code 851.8 PC sets forth the procedures for filing the petition.
-If a petition is granted, the law enforcement agency having jurisdiction over the offense must seal a party’s arrest records for three years (from the date of the arrest).1 After this time, the criminal records and the petition get destroyed.2
+If a petition is granted, the law enforcement agency having jurisdiction over the offense must seal your arrest records for three years (from the date of the arrest).1 After this time, the criminal records and the petition get destroyed.2

-2. How do I prove factual innocence?
+2. How do I prove my innocence?

 - witness testimony,